AJAskey/MarketTools/LongTermPlan.md

 # Long Term Plan for MarketTools
 I am retired and have plenty of time to move the existing MarketTools into a full stack Java project.
+I am looking for teamates to share the open source work and possibly share in future revenue generated from the completed project.

 My plan is to create a full stack Java application running on an AWS server.

 # Notional Architecture